 If you’ve never written an Operating Agreement and you’re worried about getting it right (which is a legitimate concern), you have a few options that will help.

 Northwest Registered Agent provides a free template for Operating Agreements so that you can draft the Operating Agreement for your Limited Liability Company with ease.
-If you don’t want to draft the Operating Agreement yourself, there are many online legal services that will help guide you through it.
-There are a lot of New York state LLC formation services that will draft the Operating Agreement as part of their formation services, as well.
+If you don’t want to draft the Operating Agreement yourself, many online legal services will help guide you through it.
+There are a lot of New York State LLC formation services that will draft the Operating Agreement as part of their formation services as well.

-If you want to open an LLC bank account for your New York state company or if you ever plan to hire employees for your LLC, you must apply for an Employer Identification Number (EIN).
-Your company will qualify for certain permits and licenses that it wouldn’t be qualified for without an EIN.
-You don’t have to hire employees just because you get an EIN – it’s basically an identification number used for businesses.
+If you want to open an LLC bank account for your New York State company or if you ever plan to hire employees for your LLC, you must apply for an Employer Identification Number (EIN).
+Your company will qualify for certain permits and licenses that it wouldn’t qualify for without an EIN.
+You don’t have to hire employees just because you get an EIN—it’s basically an identification number used for businesses.

-The last step to complete to make sure that your LLC has the proper business foundations and establish yourself as an entrepreneur is to open an LLC bank account.
+The last step you must complete to make sure that your LLC has the proper business foundations and establish yourself as an entrepreneur is to open an LLC bank account.

-A lot of people skip this step but it’s a crucial step that shouldn’t be overlooked.
+A lot of people skip this step but it’s a crucial step that really shouldn’t be overlooked.

 Many people will make business transactions on their personal accounts then later try to determine the difference between personal and business transactions for income tax purposes.
 It may seem simpler to use one bank account for both purposes but you shouldn’t do business this way for two reasons.

-The first reason is it’s much simpler to have two accounts because if you have an account that’s solely for business transactions you won’t have to determine whether the transactions made on it are business or personal transactions.
-It may seem like you’ll be able to tell the difference between the two but when tax season rolls around several months after the transactions were made, it’s a lot more difficult to remember.
+The first reason is it’s much simpler to have two accounts because with an account that’s solely for business transactions you won’t have to determine whether the transactions made on it are business or personal transactions.
+It may seem like you’ll be able to tell the difference between the two, but when tax season rolls around several months after the transactions take place, it’s a lot more difficult to remember.
 So having a dedicated business bank account makes tax season go a lot more smoothly.

-The second reason is by using your personal bank account for LLC business, you leave yourself vulnerable to lawsuits and your personal assets won’t be protected,even thoughyou have formed an LLC.
+The second reason is that by using your personal bank account for LLC business, you leave yourself vulnerable to lawsuits, and your personal assets won’t be protected, even though you have an LLC.

-It’s a good idea to open a business bank account if you value personal asset protection and you’d like to make tax season simple.
+It’s a good idea to open a business bank account if you value personal asset protection and a hassle-free tax season.